STARIONGROUP/COMET-SDK-Community-Edition/README.md

 ## CDP4Dal

 The CDP4Dal library is a library that provides the basis to implement ECSS-E-TM-10-25A Annex C. Annex C specifies both the JSON REST API and the exchange file format.
 The CDP4Dal library contains the Assembler that is used to create a fully dereferenced object graph, a message bus to send events for consumptions in applications that implement the MVVM design pattern as well as the Session class that manages a connection to a datasource.

+## CDP4DalCommon

+The CDP4DalCommon library provides common classes to support the ECSS-E-TM-10-25 and CDP4-COMET protocol.

 ## CDP4JsonFileDal